osrf/vrx-docker/README.md

 * ros-server-latest - contains the log files from the ros server

-* vrx_rostopics.bag - a bag file containing rostopics from the vrx trial.
-Currently only stores `/vrx/task/info` to save space, but this can be edited in `vrx_server/vrx-server/run_vrx_trial.sh`.
-Note: to apply any changes to this file, you must also run ./vrx_server/build_image.bash to use the updated file, instead of cache.
+* vorc_rostopics.bag - a bag file containing rostopics from the vorc trial.
+Currently only stores `/vorc/task/info` to save space, but this can be edited in `vorc_server/vorc-server/run_vorc_trial.sh`.
+Note: to apply any changes to this file, you must also run `./vorc_server/build_image.bash` to use the updated file, instead of cache.

 * verbose_output.txt - verbose Gazebo log output from the competition

-* trial_score.txt - text file with one number representing the final score of the trial (from the last message of vrx_rostopics.bag)
+* trial_score.txt - text file with one number representing the final score of the trial (from the last message of vorc_rostopics.bag)

 * task_score.txt - (only created when running multi_scripts, how to do so in section below) text file with comma separated values, which are the trial scores of one task for a given team